-Blue-Green Algae in Minnesota & Wisconsin Lakes
+Blue-Green Algae in U.S. Lakes

 What Is Blue-Green Algae?

 Despite their name, blue-green algae are actually bacteria (cyanobacteria) that photosynthesize like plants.
 They are naturally present in most lakes at low levels.
-When conditions are right — warm water, calm winds, and excess nutrients — they can multiply rapidly into visible blooms.
+When conditions are right, warm water, calm winds, and excess nutrients, they can multiply rapidly into visible blooms.

 Not all blooms produce toxins, but there is no way to tell by looking.
 The only safe assumption is to treat all visible blue-green algae blooms as potentially toxic.